APogue/APogue.github.io/pages/projects.md

 ## Current Focus: UCLA Case Study

-The pilot implementation analyzes 50+ incidents from 2023-2024, testing whether the framework can identify patterns in administrative responses, including group-based disparities, selective responsiveness, or institutional inaction.
+The pilot implementation analyzes 50+ incidents from 2023–2024 to test whether the framework can detect systematic disparities in administrative response.
+Two types of analysis guide this case study:

-Methods include:

-- Cross- and within-group comparisons — analyzing response variations while controlling for incident severity, media visibility, and policy violations
+- Cross-group disparity — do administrative responses differ across student groups once incidents are comparable in severity, media visibility, and policy violations?
-- Correlation analysis — measuring relationships between responses and these same variables

-This case study serves as a proof-of-concept for a broader university accountability methodology.
+- Within-group drivers — when identity is held constant, do factors such as severity, visibility, or policy violations correlate with response patterns?

+Together, these tests evaluate whether group identity itself predicts outcomes, or whether institutional responses track other factors more closely.
+The UCLA case study provides the initial demonstration of how the accountability methodology operates in practice.

 ## The Problem